fritzmg/contao-newslist-extended/README.md

 Contao Newslist Extended
 =====================

-Contao extension add a few more features to the news list module.
+Contao extension to add a few more features to the news list module.

 ### Override redirect page